FastestMolasses/cinecam2d/README.md

 </p>

 <p align="center">
-CineCam2D is a 2D camera library for games and other interactive applications built on top of [Bevy](https://bevyengine.org/).
+CineCam2D is a 2D camera library for games and other interactive applications built on top of <a href="https://bevyengine.org/" target="_blank">Bevy</a>.
 Add features like focus, bounding box, panning, shake, and zoom to your Bevy application with ease.
 </p>

 <!-- Demo GIF -->